-So why in the world would I continue to nurse my children beyond a year or even past 2 years?
+So why in the world would I continue to breastfeed a toddler and nurse my children beyond a year or even past 2 years?
 It all started with my son.
 I never intended to nurse him as long as I did, however, at a certain point I realized how important it was for him as well as me and our relationship.
 I always knew that I wanted to breastfeed especially because of my son’s medical issues that we became aware of while I was pregnant.
 As soon as I was able to actually nurse him, then I did because I wanted him to have what I believed to be the best for his fragile body.
 It wasn’t until about 2 months postpartum that I finally felt relief from very sore nipples and my supply caught up with a growing baby boy.
 I supplemented some during that time but was persistent because it was so important to me, personally, to continue breastfeeding.

 When my children were younger, I nursed on demand and they demanded it ALL.THE.TIME.
 I did not have much relief.
 However, as a child grows older and continues to nurse, their nursing habits change.
 Food is their main source of nutrition and breasts were designed to provide nutrition as well as nurturing effects.
 If a mother decides to nurse into toddler-hood and beyond then it has to be mutually beneficial to mother AND child.
 My son weaned on his own after I became pregnant with my daughter because I started to dry up – he told me that it was all gone.
 He wasn’t upset.
 We had gentle, open discussions that mama’s milk was getting ready for his baby sister.
 He did suggest that I could just get cow’s milk out of the fridge and fill them back up though.
 My daughter is now only nursing 2-3 times a day and I believe is on the natural progression to wean on her own soon.